 Volkshaus Basel, Rebgasse 12-14, Basel, Tel.
 (Brasserie) 061 690 93 10

-Behind the solid bourgeois walls of this Basler institution (built 1925) lurks a slinky black bar and brasserie, recently reborn courtesy of local heroes Herzog & De Meuron.
+Behind the solid bourgeois walls of this Basler institution (built 1925) lurks a slinky black bar and brasserie, stylishly reborn courtesy of local architect heroes Herzog & De Meuron.
 Cool vibe, great music (including a jazz brunch the last Saturday of the month), decent wines by the glass (Swiss, French, Spanish), loads of different beers including Ueli Bier from the nearby microbrewery, “newbie” cocktails like Hang Hang Tang (gin and passionfruit) and tapas-type nibbles for a bobo crowd.
-A good place to drop in on after a strenuous Kleinbasel shopping session.
+A good place to drop in on after some strenuous retail therapy.

-This is the place to come to on a steaming summer’s day for a bite to eat and a Stange (tall glass of lager).
-Open from May to September, the restaurant is not just beside the Rhine, it’s actually suspended on a platform out over the river and adjoins the Badehysli or bathhouse – bathers stow their togs in the lockers here and take off for a Rhine swim, a big Basel summer tradition.
-There’s a daily lunch menu with various salads and simple dishes, during the afternoon there are sticky cakes and coffee and in the evening there’s a fuller menu with Mediterranean flavours.
+This place (formerly the Veronica, now under new management, reopened May 2017) is not just beside the Rhine, it’s actually set on a platform out over the river and adjoins the Badehysli or bathhouse – bathers stow their togs in the lockers here and take off for a Rhine swim, a big Basel summer tradition.
+There’s a small menu (https://www.lerhinbleu.ch/wp-content/uploads/2017/06/RB_A-la-Carte.pdf) and I’ve had mixed reports of both food and service (haven’t been yet myself), but if all you need is a cool place to hang out when it’s hot, suspended above the water and the bobbing swimmers, this fits the bill nicely.

 Restaurant Lämmli, Rotbergstrasse 6, Metzerlen, Tel.
 061 731 14 92